odys-z/Anclient/js/README.md

 ## quick start

-Anclient.js currently only has the EasyUI versiion can working.
+Anclient.js currently only has the EasyUI version working.
 The client template is provided as a project template for client.

 To get kick started,